 Calling It an Ultimatum

 A tall brunette woman opened the door and stepped out on the porch, smiling at him.
-That would be Royce.
-She was as he expected from someone Rob had selected: professional, attractive, charming, and probably almost obsessive about details.
-In a good way, of course.
+That would be Royce Bristowe.
+She was as he expected from someone Rob had selected: professional, attractive, charming, and probably obsessive about details.
 “Hello,” she called out across the driveway.

 Duff followed her into the house.
 He looked around, familiar with the small size and the style of these homes, but somewhat surprised at the sparse furnishings.
 When his attention fell back on Royce, she was watching him with an amused expression.